“Don’t allow your past or present condition to control you. It’s just a process that you’re going through to get you to the next level.” – T.D. Jakes

 Creditor Court Action?

 A creditor can bring you to court to for an “Involuntary Formal Insolvency Procedure”.
-Normally, Bankruptcy follow this unless paid.
-Once you have been served with a Statutory Demand for a debt greater than £750 do not comply within 21 days, you are deemed Insolvent as far a court proceedings go.
+Normally, Bankruptcy follows this unless paid.
+Once you have been served with a Statutory Demand for a debt greater than £750 do not comply within 21 days, you are deemed Insolvent as far court proceedings go.

-Creditor rights in Insolvency Procedures?
+Creditor Rights in Insolvency Procedures?

 Every insolvency procedure aim is to maximise the interests of Creditors.
 In certain circumstances though, certain proceedings eliminate the debtor’s need to repay certain debts.
-The Creditor may challenge a bankruptcy claim and has the right to be heard in any bankruptcy filing though the debtor’s attendance at the hearing may not be required.
+The Creditor may challenge a bankruptcy claim and has the right to be heard in any bankruptcy filing through the debtor’s attendance at the hearing may not be required.

-Creditor Pressures – How to reduce it.?
+Creditor Using Pressure – How to reduce it.?

 - Firstly, pay the amount outstanding.